Current available jobs in Internships:

 The objective is to expose the intern to a variety of tasks and areas within ATP.
 The intern will work on different projects with various departments.
 Some of the tasks could include but are not limited to:

 Maintenance of player documents and internal communications

-Assist in the management of the Member Pension Plans
+Assist with management of the Member Pension Plans

 Gather missing information from participants

 Organize player demographic data for insurance and other benefits

 Assist in production of ATP Media notes and other publications

 Assist with digital products projects as need